 The Iron Throne gains a number of valuable prisoners which help resolve hostilities around Westeros, and most river lords bend the knee.
 With Edmure Tully captive, Ser Jaime Lannister is able to negotiate a peaceful resolution to the siege of Riverrun.
 Black Walder Frey threatens to hang Patrek Mallister outside his father's castle which results in Lord Jason's surrender at the siege of Seagard.
 Greatjon Umber and Ser Marq Piper are held as hostages to ensure their houses' loyalty; Hother Umber allies with Lord Bolton, and Lord Clement Piper is forced to help besiege Riverrun.
 Lord Jonos Bracken besieges Lord Tytos Blackwood at Raventree.
 To the displeasure of the Freys, they are informed by Jaime that King Tommen I Baratheon requires that all prisoners taken during the Red Wedding be turned over to the Iron Throne.

 The massacre ruins House Frey's reputation.
 When Edwyn Frey calls those of House Piper who died at the Twins "traitors and rebels", Jaime Lannister tells his Frey allies that they are "twice as treacherous as Piper".
 Bronze Yohn Royce mentions the Freys as an example of guest right violators.
-Several of Lord Walder Frey's kin have been killed by the brotherhood without banners (under the leadership of Lady Stoneheart, the resurrected Catelyn Stark) or northmen such as Lord Wyman Manderly in retaliation.
+Several of Lord Walder Frey's kin have been killed by the Brotherhood Without Banners (under the leadership of Lady Stoneheart, the resurrected Catelyn Stark) or northmen such as Lord Wyman Manderly in retaliation.
 During the siege of Riverrun Jaime sees Robb's crown worn by Ryman's whore.
 The crown ends up in the grasp of Lady Stoneheart after Ryman's party is ambushed.

 Ser Jared Frey tells Lord Wyman Manderly that, contrary to the true story, the Red Wedding was actually Robb Stark's work.
 According to the Frey fictionalization, Robb changed into a wolf-man beast before the eyes of the Freys and tore out the throat of Jinglebell, a harmless simpleton.
 Furthermore, he allegedly would have slain Lord Walder Frey if Ser Wendel Manderly had not put himself in the way.
 According to this version of the event, the other northmen also turned into wolves to join Robb's attack.